cjacker/opensource-toolchain-bouffalo-lab/README.md

 cd blink_bl702
 make
 ```
-If you did not export BL_SDK_BASE env var before, an error will happened here.
+If you did not export BL_SDK_BASE env var before, an error will happen here.

 Please look at the contents of 'Makefile' to figure out how to define 'CHIP', 'BOARD' etc.

 ### Triple Core Demo for BL808

-Here use 'triplecore_bl808' example with Sipeed M1S Dock, This demo show how to use all 3 cores of BL808 and receive hello world msg from M0 / D0 and LP cores.
+Here use 'triplecore_bl808' example with Sipeed M1S Dock, This demo illustrates how to enable all 3 cores of BL808 and receive hello world msg from M0 / D0 and LP cores.

-The patch I made for bl_mcu_sdk was [already upstreamed](https://github.com/bouffalolab/bl_mcu_sdk/commit/ab70ccc953269bb4a35279000beea9013da5ac1c).
+The patch to enable LP core I made for bl_mcu_sdk was [already upstreamed](https://github.com/bouffalolab/bl_mcu_sdk/commit/ab70ccc953269bb4a35279000beea9013da5ac1c).

 I put `bl_mcu_sdk` at home dir, if not, change this line in `Makefile` to your sdk path:

 ```
 make -C $@ BL_SDK_BASE=$(HOME)/bl_mcu_sdk
 ```

 And type `make` directly.

-After build successfully, these firmware files will be generated:
+After build successfully, these three firmware files will be generated:

 - ./helloworld_m0/build/build_out/helloworld_bl808_m0.bin : firmware for m0
 - ./helloworld_lp/build/build_out/helloworld_bl808_lp.bin : firmware for lp